-Fostering AI architects: a data strategy intern tells her story
+Fostering AI architects: Tina about her journey as a data strategy intern at idalab

 As a Data Strategy Intern at idalab, Tina Emambakhsh explores how AI-/ML-based healthcare technology can be regulated in the future.
 Before joining idalab, Tina gained experience in a wide range of disciplines and sectors, having worked at the Austrian Embassy in Tehran, KPMG and Strategy&.
 Tina studied International Business Administration at WU Vienna and at Universidad del Pacífico, Peru, and is currently pursuing a master’s degree in International Economic Policy and Economics at SciencesPo and the Stockholm School of Economics.
 Her research interests lie at the interface between public policy and media.